EmanuelFromFlorence/ion-3D-Engine/README.md

 ## Introduction

-A simple and easy to use library to create 3D user interfaces that is also capable to be lauched in VR headsets.
+A simple and easy to use library to create 3D user interfaces for 3D websites and web-based VR applications.

-This library is powered by [Three.js](https://threejs.org/).
-As a result, the Scene Hierarchy, Meshes (components here), and Materials are all Three.js objects and the [API](https://github.com/samrun0/ion-3D-Engine/wiki/API-Reference) is consistent with Three.js API.
+This library is powered by [Three.js](https://threejs.org/) and the Scene Hierarchy, Meshes (components here), and Materials are all Three.js objects and the [API](https://github.com/samrun0/ion-3D-Engine/wiki/API-Reference) is consistent with Three.js API.
 Your components can also be integrated into your existing Three.js scene.

 <div align="center">
 	<a href="https://samrun0.github.io/gui-examples/gui-html-form.html"><img alt="Example Demo" target="_blank" src="https://samrun0.github.io/resources/examples-preview/gui-html-form.gif" width="35%" ></a>